codingFreak-Adisin/First-Quantum-Computing-Code/README.md

 # First-Quantum-Computing-Code
 This is my first time coding into a Qauntum Computer using Cirq which is an open-source framework for Noisy Intermediate Scale Quantum Computers.

+Really happy to see this

+Now I will be focusing on Quatum Computers as I find them really interesting and one of the growing industries.
+#QuamtumComputing

+Next will try to code in Qiskit which is a open source quamtum chip from IBM